FoundryApp/foundry-cli/README.md

 (Add to PATH?)

-### Go Package
+### Go Package (Compile from source)

-Make sure you have all the [requirements] installed, then clone the repo
+Make sure you have all the [requirements](#Compilation%20requirements) installed, then clone the repo

     git clone (this repo)

+then go to the cloned folder

+    cd

-Then build the binary with
+and build the binary with

 [//]: #

     go build

-You can then add the binary to your PATH with
+you can then add the binary to your PATH with

-    export
+    export PATH=$PATH:

 (Add to path optional?)
 (Some installing script?)